augchan42/augchan42.github.io/_posts/2025-03-27-Getting up to speed with Cosmos and Stargaze.md

   --gas auto
 ```

-Save the transaction hash from this command to look up the code_id later.
+Save the transaction hash from this command's output; you will need it later to find the `code_id`.

 ## Getting the Contract Code ID

-With transaction hash (can get from `store` command)
+Using the transaction hash (from the `store` command output):

 ```bash
 starsd q tx 0A1078B8364950CE7CE6F3992248662D9F1284676B912CEC2A64AA5176D63C64 -o json | jq '.. | select(.key? == "code_id")'